wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-animated-rug.md

 ## Creation Table

-Creating a rug of smothering takes 2 spell dices or a level 2 spell slot and a carpet worth 2 treasures.
+Creating a rug of smothering takes 2 spell dices and a carpet worth 2 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures).
 Roll 1D6 to know the result.
-Add 1 to your roll for each extra spell dice or extra level of spell slot spent.
+Add 1 to your roll for each extra spell dice spent.

 1. Its a normal rug.
 1. It is hostile.